cnsdqd-dyb/VillagerAgent/README.md

 Welcome to VillagerBench, where the blocky world of Minecraft isn't just for fun and games—it's a testing ground for the cutting-edge of multi-agent collaboration! 🤖 Our benchmark suite is designed to push the boundaries of what virtual agents can achieve together, tackling everything from construction projects 🏗️ to culinary quests 🍳 and escape room puzzles 🔐.

-Customize your private tasks in your Minecraft server with our DAGent multi-agent framework, designed for personalized gameplay experiences! 🌟
+Customize your private tasks in your Minecraft server with our VillagerAgent multi-agent framework, designed for personalized gameplay experiences! 🌟
 点击此处查看 [中文版 README](READMEzh.md)。
 <p align="center">
     <a href='https://arxiv.org/'>